Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 > python3 -m pip install pytest
 > ```

-Version 0.105+: install the Rust toolchain.
+Install the Rust toolchain.
 The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) .
 FreeBSD users may find an adequate version using the package manager to install the Rust toolchain, depending on their release.
 FreeBSD users may install the Rust toolchain with:
 ```sh
 pkg install -y rust
 ```

 ## Install Rust toolchain

-Starting with ClamAV v0.105, a Rust toolchain is required to compile portions of libclamav.
+The Rust toolchain is required to compile portions of libclamav.
 You can install the appropriate toolchain for your development environment by following the instructions on the [rustup](https://rustup.rs) website.
 This ensures that you have the most up-to-date compiler available at the time of installation; keep your toolchain updated for new features and bug/security fixes by periodically executing: `rustup update`.

 > _Note_: The minimum supported Rust version varies with each ClamAV release.
 We make a best effort to never raise the minimum Rust version with patch versions.
 For example:
 > - the minimum Rust version for ClamAV 1.0 LTS is Rust 1.61.0.
 All ClamAV 1.0.x versions should also build with Rust 1.61.0.